Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Introduction

 \section{Introduction}

 There exists ample literature studying generating functions of various Hurwitz-type numbers in relation to the so-called \emph{spectral curve topological recursion}.
-Up until now this has mostly been done on a case-by-case basis (with a notable, but still restricted, exception of the effort due to Alexandrov--Chapuy--Eynard--Harnad~\cite{ACEH-1,ACEH-2}), with complicated separate proofs of topological recursion for many various cases of Hurwitz-type problems.
+Up until now this has mostly been done on a case-by-case basis (with a notable, but still restricted, exception of the effort due to Alexandrov--Chapuy--Eynard--Harnad~\cite{ACEH-1,ACEH-2} which does not cover e.g. the important examples of the $r$-spin Hurwitz numbers and the Ooguri-Vafa partition function), with complicated separate proofs of topological recursion for many various cases of Hurwitz-type problems.

-In the present paper, which is based on the results of our previous paper~\cite{BDKS20}, we give a unified approach, which allows us to prove topological recursion for weighted Hurwitz numbers of very general type.
-The results of the present paper cover \emph{all} known results regarding topological recursion for Hurwitz-type enumerative problems, and substantially extend them, all in a neat and uniform way, revealing the underlying general structure and the reasons behind these results.
+In the present paper, which is based on the results of our previous paper~\cite{BDKS20}, we give a new unified approach, which allows us to prove topological recursion for weighted Hurwitz numbers of very general type.
+The result of the present paper covers \emph{all} known results regarding topological recursion for Hurwitz-type enumerative problems, and substantially extends them, all in a neat and uniform way, revealing the underlying general structure and the reasons behind these results.